LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/composition/fundamentals.md

 Also a hint on terminology: In the USD docs/glossary the `Reference` arc often refers to all composition arcs other than `sublayer`, I guess this is a relic, as this was probably the first arc.
 That's why Houdini uses a similar terminology.

 ### Encapsulation <a name="compositionFundamentalsEncapsulation"></a>
 When you start digging through the API docs, you'll read the word "encapsulation" a few times.
-(IMHO not enough times 😉).
 Here is what it means and why it is crucial to understand.

 ~~~admonish danger title="Encapsulation | Why are layers loaded via references/payloads composition arc locked?"
 To make USD composition fast and more understandable, the content of what is loaded from an external file via the **`Reference`** and **`Payload`** composition arcs, is **composition locked** or as USD calls it **encapsulated**.
 This means that you can't remove any of the composition arcs in the layer stack, that is being loaded, via the list editable ops `deletedItems` list or via the `explicitItems`.